We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 Magic Erasers work wonders at removing scuff marks from boxes and containers that have scratched the walls of your pantry!

 After the ceiling, walls, and shelves of the pantry were clean and completely dry, a fresh coat of paint was in order.
-I used Cabinet Rescue which is a waterborne acrylic enamel.
-It’s a melamine laminate finish that protects walls and is easily cleaned.
+I used a water-based acrylic enamel to paint and protect the walls of my pantry.
 I allowed it to dry overnight before continuing with my pantry organization project.

 Next, I put all dry goods in Tupperware airtight containers.
-Included was sugar, flour, macaroni, spaghetti, cereal, coffee, tea and a wide variety of other food items.
+This included sugar, flour, macaroni, spaghetti, cereal, coffee, tea and a wide variety of other food items.

-Square containers store up to 25% more on a shelf than round containers in the same space.
-Source
+Square containers store up to 25% more on a shelf than round containers in the same space. ~Rubbermaid For Less

 Once I had everything organized in containers, then I put less-used items on the top shelf.